-4th Street Infrastructure Project Phase II and 5th Street Alley Infrastructure Project: \$138,993
+5th Street Infrastructure Project: \$137,321

-The project will be phased over the next 5 fiscal years and will include 2,158 linear feet of water main replacement along 4th Street and 2,825 linear feet of water main replacement along the 5th Street alley.
-The location is along 4th Street and the 5th Street alley between C and D Streets.
+The project will be phased over the next two fiscal years and will include 2,825 linear feet of water main replacement along the 5th Street alley.
+The project area is along the 5th Street alley between C and D Streets.